Data-driven exploration of the neutron $^3\text{P}_2$ pairing gap using Cassiopeia A neutron star observational data: Direct $\chi^2$ minimization: Acknowledgments

 \section{Acknowledgments}

 We are thankful to Dr.\ Kotaro Uzawa (JAEA) and Dr.\ Yifei Niu (Lanzhou University) for important comments on our presentation on this work that were useful to correctly assess our methodology.
-We are grateful to Dr.\ Dany P.\ Page (UNAM) and Dr.\ Wynn Ho (Haverford College) for their valuable advice and insightful discussions regarding the implementation and validation of our neutron star cooling code.
-This work is supported by JSPS Grant-in-Aid for Scientific Research, Grants No.~23K03410 and No.~23K25864.
+We are grateful to Dr.\ Dany P.\ Page (UNAM) and Dr.\ Wynn Ho (Haverford College) for their valuable advice and insightful discussions regarding the implementation and validation of our neutron star cooling code. {We also appreciate the referee of this paper for a number of constructive and insightful suggestions, including the recommendation to incorporate a direct minimization algorithm (the Nelder-Mead method), which significantly improved the robustness and quality of the present analysis.} This work is supported by JSPS Grant-in-Aid for Scientific Research, Grants No.~JP23K03410, No.~JP23K25864, {and No.~JP25H01269.}